marionbarker/loopdocs/README.md

 |![img](img/name)|text with description|
 ```

-provides appropriate views on both desktop and mobile.
+This format provides appropriate views on both desktop and mobile.
 To add header row, use:
 ```
 | <div style="width:72px">Column 1</div> | Column 2 |
 ```

 ### Admonitions